ocristian/aws-cert-notes/aws-cloud-practitioner/cloud-computing.md

 * Focus on the deployment and management of your application

 #### SaaS - Software as a Service
-* Completed product that is run and managed byt the service provider
+* Completed product that is run and managed by the service provider

 #### Management on each Cloud Type
 * Managed by you